Leonard's 34 points rally Spurs past Timberwolves, 122-114 (Jan 17, 2017) | FOX Sports

 Leonard’s 34 points rally Spurs past Timberwolves, 122-114 (Jan 17, 2017)

+SAN ANTONIO (AP) After struggling to keep pace with the Minnesota Timberwolves for 24 minutes, San Antonio turned to its defensive stopper and offensive catalyst.

+Kawhi Leonard has been both for the Spurs all season, showing off his all-around game once again.

-SAN ANTONIO (AP) Kawhi Leonard had 34 points and the San Antonio Spurs overcame a strong start by the Minnesota Timberwolves for a 122-114 victory Tuesday night.
+Leonard had 34 points and San Antonio overcame a strong start by Minnesota for a 122-114 victory Tuesday night.

+”That is what he does,” Spurs coach Gregg Popovich said. ”He plays both ends of the floor like nobody’s business.”

 Leonard’s fourth straight 30-point game helped him become the first San Antonio player to score 950 points in the first half of a season since Tim Duncan in 2003.